microsoft/playwright-testing-service/samples/experimental/java/README.md

 1. Set up Authentication using Access Tokens:

-    Currently, only access tokens are supported for Python.
+    Currently, only access tokens are supported for Java.
 See [Set up authentication using access tokens](../../../../README.md#set-up-authentication-using-access-tokens)

 1. Set access token generated above as environment variable for your project: